What is CRM?

-Marketing is not just about creating the perfect campaign; it’s also a lot about reaching out to the right people.
-With a CRM system, you can divide your customer base into segments, allowing you to send customised messages to every segment.
+Marketing efforts are not just about creating the perfect campaign; they are also a lot about reaching out to the right people.
+A CRM system paired with email marketing lets marketers divide a customer base into segments and send customized messages to every segment.

-Benefit from improved lead management: Lead capture forms on your website can be integrated into your customer relationship management software and passed on to your sales team to follow up.
+Marketing teams benefit from improved lead management.
+Lead capture forms on your website can be integrated into your customer relationship management software and passed onto sales for follow up.

-Since all the customers’ activity is tracked in the system, marketing can gain valuable insights into their behaviour.
+Since all of the customers’ activity is tracked in the software, marketing can gain valuable and real-time insights into their behavior.

-With CRM technology, your sales team can streamline the whole sales process and shorten the sales cycle.
-By being able to visualise the sales pipeline, your sales reps can identify the deals that require immediate attention and focus on the most valuable opportunities.
+With CRM technology, sales can streamline the whole sales process and shorten the sales cycle.
+By visualizing the sales pipeline, your sales reps can identify new leads and the deals that require immediate attention and focus on the most valuable opportunities.

-They can schedule calls, follow-ups, and meetings, take notes and send invoices.
-Additionally, your sales manager can run sales reports and forecasts to track all sales activities and review their team’s performance.
+They can schedule calls, follow-ups and meetings and take notes and send invoices.
+Additionally, you can run sales reports and sales leads forecasts to track all sales activities and review performance.

-Using a CRM system helps you store customer preferences and track all activities associated with them.
-If a customer tells you that they don’t want to receive weekly email updates, you can simply tick a box against them in the CRM, and the emails will stop.
+Using a CRM software helps you store customer preferences and track all activities associated with them.
+If a customer tells you that they don’t want to receive weekly email updates, you can simply check a box in the CRM, and the emails will stop.

-Your customer service team can manage and monitor any post-sale interactions in the CRM system and share important updates with the sales or marketing team.
-This way, they can fix potential issues and provide solutions faster.
+You can manage and monitor any post-sale interactions in the CRM software and share important updates with sales or marketing, enabling the functions to collaborate and address potential issues and provide solutions faster.

 Try Act! free for 14 days.
 Sign up for a free trial and experience the power of CRM and Marketing Automation in one.